Second order trace formulae: Preliminaries

 For $1\leq p\leq \infty$, the Hardy space $H^p(\mathbb{T})$ stand for the set $\{f\in L^p(\mathbb{T}):~ \hat{f}(n)=0,~\text{for all}~ n<0\}$.
 One of the basic facts about $H^p(\mathbb{T})$ spaces is that they have preduals (see \cite[Theorem~4.15]{hbspace}).
 In particular, $H^{\infty}(\mathbb{T})$ is isometrically isomorphic to the dual of the factor-space $L^1(\mathbb{T})/H^1(\mathbb{T})$ and furthermore, for every $f\in L^1(\mathbb{T})$, we have

 Now we denote the set of all complex polynomials by $\mathcal{P}(\cir)$.
 It is important to note that the supremum in the above equality can be taken over the set $\mathcal{P}(\cir)$.
-In other words we have the following result \begin{lma} For every $f\in L^1(\mathbb{T})$, the equality
+In other words, we need the following well known result to calculate the norm on the factor space $L^1(\mathbb{T})/H^1(\mathbb{T})$ in later sections. \begin{lem} For every $f\in L^1(\mathbb{T})$, the equality

-holds, where $\mathcal{P}(\cir)$ is the set of all complex polynomials. \end{lma} The proof of Lemma~\ref{supnorm} is available in \cite[Lemma~5]{PoSu}, and we need it in our context to calculate the norm on the factor space $L^1(\mathbb{T})/H^1(\mathbb{T})$ in later sections.
-Moreover, to prove our main results, we need the following fundamental estimate, which is obtained in \cite[Theorem~6.1]{KISHUL} (see also \cite[Theorem~4.2 and (3.2)]{Peller09}). \begin{thm} Let $U$ and $U_0$ be two contractions in an infinite dimensional separable Hilbert space $\hil$ such that $U-U_0\in \mathcal{B}_2(\mathcal{H})$.
-Then $f(U)-f(U_0)\in \mathcal{B}_2(\mathcal{H})$ and
+holds, where $\mathcal{P}(\cir)$ is the set of all complex polynomials. \end{lem} Moreover, to prove our main results, we need the following fundamental estimate, which is obtained in \cite[Theorem~6.1]{KISHUL} (see also \cite[Theorem~4.2 and (3.2)]{Peller09}).